MotheoMLK/Valentines/README.md

       "“I love you not only for what you are, but for what I am when I am with you.” 💞", "“You are my favorite notification.” 📲💗",
-      "“Some people search their whole lives for this feeling.” ✨", "“You feel like home.” 🏡💘",
+      "“Some people search their whole lives for this feeling.” ✨", "“You make all my problems disappear” 🏡💘",
-      "“I don’t need a perfect love story… I just need you in mine.” 📖❤️", "“If kisses were stars, I’d give you the sky.” 🌙⭐", "“In a world full of maybe… you’re my yes.” 🥰", "“You + me = the softest kind of forever.” ♾️", "“I looked at you and thought: so this is what magic looks like.” ✨💗" ];
+      "“I don’t need a perfect love story… I just need you in mine.” 📖❤️", "“If kisses were stars, I’d give you the sky.” 🌙⭐", "“In a world full of maybe… you’re my yes and everything” 🥰", "“You + me = the softest kind of forever.” ♾️", "“I looked at you and thought: so this is what magic looks like.” ✨💗" ];